NeriCosta/NeriCosta/README.md

-<h1 align="center">Hello World 👋🏾 I'm Nerivaldo Neri</h1>
+<h1 align="center">Hello World 👋🏾 </h1>

-<h3 align="center">A gaming enthusiast on the road to becoming one developer!!</h3>
+- 👨🏾‍🎓 I'm Neri, **a games enthusiast on the journey to becoming a developer**!!!

 - 📚 I’m currently learning **JavaScript, PHP, MySQL**

-- 🔭 I'm looking for my first job opportunity.
-My dream is to one day work in game development**
+- 🔭 I'm looking for my first job opportunity. **My dream is to one day work in game development**

 - 📫 How to reach me **contatoneri00@gmail.com**